aniru-dh21/Art-Gallery/README.md

 This is very useful in situations where content needs to render dynamically from a partiduclar component or third-party API.

 In a real-world application, Dynamic Segments are mostly used to render content dynamically when the segement `:itemId` matches the `id` of the returned APIs.

+## Nested Routing

+Nested routing makes it possible to nest routes to render new components on the same page for easy navigation and quick interactivity of the element.
+Nested routes make listed items function as a tab.
+As soon as any tab is clicked, the content that matches the corresponding tab gets displayed.